Umra07/react-photo/README.md

 # 💫 About Me:
 I'm a beginner React developer.
-In my project I tried to write an application with Typescript.
+In my project I tried to write react application with Typescript.
+In this project I used Unsplash API to build a gallery.

 # 💻 Tech Stack: